Scenario: Windows cannot find a system image on this computer

 To solve this problem, just do not make any change of system image backup.
 And change USB flash drive to other available external hard drive.

-Alternative to Windows System Recovery
+Free Alternative to Windows System Recovery

 If the above-mentioned methods fail, or you just want to have double insurance to do system image restore, you can turn to a third party software.
 AOMEI Backupper Standard is a professional backup and restore software.
 It is free and easy to use.